Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 # Software
-> This directory will store software packages used in the analysis of precision health data.
+> This directory will store software packages used in the analysis of precision health data, and show researchers how to manage their own software stack.

 ## Overview
 - [Software Mantra](#Software-Mantra)